AUfluids/RSTE_budget/README.md

 - **Setup**: Complete OpenFOAM case configuration
 - **Mesh**: Structured hexahedral mesh with wall refinement
 - **Solver**: pimpleFoam with WALE SGS model
-- **Initial Conditions**: Plug-flow with necessary perturbations to trigger turbulence
+- **Initial Conditions**: Python script with automatic initial conditions
 - **Analysis**: Complete RSTE budget calculation
-- **Visualisation**: Post-processing scripts and results

 **Important Note**: Since the simulation starts from plug-flow conditions, a certain initial perturbation of the flow is necessary to onset turbulence and obtain a fully-developed turbulent channel flow.
-The example case DOES NOT includes appropriate initial perturbations to ensure proper turbulent development.
+The example case DOES NOT includes appropriate initial perturbations to ensure proper turbulent development nor a script to post-process the RSTE budget data.

 ### Running the Example